Hitting a Draw With Driver

 Skills Improved: Setup, ball placement

-Golf club (Driver or Iron)
+Equipment Needed: Golf club (Driver or Iron)

 Space Required: Open space (preferably the range)